ginstrom/paladin-novel/cline_docs/characters.md

     *   Tracks settlement growth and new arrivals (Ch 13).
     *   **Pivotal question**: Asks Gond about his vengeance plans, triggering Gond's realization of transformation (Ch 13).
     *   Fights in defense against Crimson Company (Ch 13).
-    *   Provides tactical assessments and intelligence (Ch 14-21).
+    *   Provides tactical assessments and intelligence (Ch 14-18).
     *   Leads ambush team during major battle (Ch 17).
     *   Witnesses Gond's mercy toward Borin and Kael (Ch 18).
+    *   **Temptation & Loyalty Test**: Approached by Sir Roderick's squire (Alaric) with offer of gold for intelligence.
+Accepts initial payment but brings the offer and gold to Gond and the council (Ch 19).
+    *   **Intelligence Channel**: Agrees to act as a conduit for passing selective information to Sir Roderick's faction (Ch 19).
 *   **Relationships:**
     *   Ally of Gond and Sim.
     *   Protector of Alia and Dax.